Born In: Glasgow, Scotland

 James McAvoy is a well-known Scottish actor who appears in films, TV, as well as on stage.
-Born in Glasgow, Scotland, McAvoy made his film debut as a teenager in 'The Near Room' where he played a minor role.
-He came to popularity after his role in 'Bollywood Queen' a British Indian remake of ‘Romeo and Juliet,’ where he played a lead role.
+Born in Glasgow, Scotland, McAvoy made his film debut as a teenager in The Near Room where he played a minor role.
+He came to popularity after his role in Bollywood Queen, a British Indian remake of Romeo and Juliet, where he played a lead role.
 He has appeared in several TV shows as well.
-However his most significant work on TV was in the British adult comedy drama 'Shameless' where he played one of the main roles.
-The series did quite well and even won a 'British Academy Television Award' for Best Drama series.
-He has also appeared in several significant plays such as 'Three Days of Rain'.
-He has received nominations for the 'Laurence Olivier Award for Best Actor' three times.
+However his most significant work on TV was in the British adult comedy drama Shameless where he played one of the main roles.
+The series did quite well and even won the British Academy Television Award for Best Drama Series.
+He has also appeared in several significant plays, such as Three Days of Rain.
+He has received nominations for the Laurence Olivier Award for Best Actor three times.
 McAvoy also gained prominence for his role in three films of the X-Men series where he played Professor Charles Xavier, a mutant with the ability to read and control minds.
-He was latest seen in the American spy thriller 'Atomic Blonde' in a lead role.
+He was also seen in the American spy thriller Atomic Blonde in a lead role.
 McAvoy is known for his charitable works.
-He is involved with the British Red Cross with whom he has travelled to Uganda to help raise awareness about their projects.
+He is involved with the British Red Cross and has traveled to Uganda to help raise awareness about their projects.

-James McAvoy was born on April 21st, 1979, in Glasgow, Scotland.
+James McAvoy was born on April 21, 1979, in Glasgow, Scotland.
 His mother Elizabeth worked as a psychiatric nurse, while his father James McAvoy Sr. worked as a builder.
 He has a sister named Joy and a half-brother named Donald.

 His parents divorced when he was only seven, and because of his mother’s poor health, he was sent to live with his maternal grandparents instead.
 Since his childhood, he has had no contact with his father.